 A varied and interesting loop through the Wahroonga Reserve, which starts with tall eucalypt forest before descending into Frasers Brook.
 You can do the entire loop on a wide firetrail (with a short on-road setion to complete the route), or take some of the more challenging bushwalking tracks up to Cilff Oval.
 (Note that some of the tracks beyond the loop walk go into Ku-ring-gai Chase National Park).
 These tracks also connect to Lovers Jump Creek in Turramurra.

 This management trail in St Ives is a pleasant and shaded walk, which descends into a valley and crosses Ku-ring-gai Creek (it connects to a network of tracks within the St Ives Wildflower Garden, but these are not dog-friendly)!
 The last part of the trail as it nears Phillip Road is a bit “suburban” and runs behind a row of houses, but most of the walk is through tall forest and is a nice walk.

-A nice bushwalk that follows Moores Creek down to Middle Harbour through several reserves in Lindfield and Roseville, before joining the Two Creeks Track.
+A slightly more challenging dog-friendly bushwalk that follows Moores Creek down to Middle Harbour through several reserves in Lindfield and Roseville, before joining the Two Creeks Track.
 The Little Digger Track passes some small waterfalls and cascades (including Little Falls and Babbage Falls), and is well shaded.